Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Introduction

 As a side effect, we also show how to avoid the ``$\eps$-loss'' that so many local search procedures lose when being modified to run in polynomial time.
 For example, a local optimum solution to the single-swap heuristic for \kmed is known have cost at most $5$ times the global optimum cost, yet a modification to the standard single-swap algorithm in \cite{ARYA} to ensure the algorithm runs in polynomial time is a $(5+\epsilon)$-approximation.
 We provide analysis of the local-search procedure that takes the best swap at each step and prove the solution is a true 5-approximate solution (no $\eps$-loss) after a polynomial number of iterations, even if it has not yet stabilized at a local optimum.
 Our approach may be helpful for others to communicate more clean approximation ratios for their local search algorithms.
 The details of this analysis technique appear in Appendix \ref{app:alt}.

 Our second major result is to show that \autoref{thm:alg} is essentially tight in that the assumption of $d$ being constant is critical to allow instances with arbitrarily small (constant) stability to be solved optimally.

+Part of our reduction is inspired by recent work on \kmeans hardness in Euclidean spaces, notably on ideas in the reduction from \cite{ACKS15}.
+It should be noted that their reduction has each point being at a distance $1$ or some constant $c > 1$ from every possible centre and that in the ``yes'' case there is a solution where every point is within distance $1$ of a centre.
+But this does not guarantee the instance is stable, even if one follows parsimonious reductions from \uqsatfull (definition below) to ensure there is a unique solution where each point pays $1$ in its cluster.
+The simple reason is that stability is a much stronger requirement of a problem: slight perturbation of distances could change the optimal solution structure even in instances with distances $1$ and $c > 1$.
+It is not difficult to come up with such examples.

-In order to do that, we prove \autoref{thm:hardness} under the assumption of a proximity PCP hypothesis, which is a slightly stronger version of Theorem 3.1 in \cite{DGG}.
+In order to prove \kmeans is hard even in stable instances, we prove \autoref{thm:hardness} using a new PCP construction by Paradise \cite{Orr}, which is a slightly stronger version of Theorem 3.1 in \cite{DGG}.
+We introduced this PCP construction as a hypothesis in the conference version of this paper.
+Since then, Paradise \cite{Orr} has actually proved this hypothesis.
 We need the following definitions to state our result formally.

 \begin{definition}[\uqsatfull] In an instance of promise problem \uqsat, we are given a set of $n$ variables $x_1, \, x_2, \, \ldots, \, x_n$ and $m$ clauses $C_1, \, C_2, \, \ldots, \, C_m$ where each clause is a $Q$-CNF over $Q$ (distinct) variables.
 The promise is that there is at most one satisfying assignment. \end{definition}